Woodworking Machines - Wood Turning Lathes

 - Work in well-lighted area.

-- Before the lathe is turned on, ensure that all clamps and fittings are secure and that the work piece is free to turn.
+- Before the lathe is turned on, make sure that all clamps and fittings are secure and that the work piece is free to turn.

 - Hold tools firmly with both hands and against the tool rest.